kiwi2kiwi/Hebbian/README.md

 I haven't decided if I want to keep it unsupervised, semi-supervised or supervised.
 Also haven't decided if the random distribution of neurons in a sphere between input and output should be kept or if a preexisting rough neuron structure is essential for the ability to learn on a certain dataset.

+If you want to try this out but don't get it working, contact me and I'll add more comments for explanation.

 What's currently implemented:
 - Visualized in Matplotlib for easy debugging.
 - There's a picture folder where for each tick a picture is taken.
 Active neurons and axons in red.
 If a new Axon is grown or its threshold is lowered it blinks in green.
 Unfortunately the green is not easily visible.
 Everything else is grey.